louisguitton/simple-cookiecutter-python/{{cookiecutter.project}}/.gitlab/merge_request_templates/Default.md

 ## Previous work

 <!--
-The reader needs to have a clear understanding of dependancies (like tickets or previous work if necessary).
+The reader needs to have a clear understanding of dependencies (like tickets or previous work if necessary).
 -->

 Underlying Issues: